asazo/tess/README.rst

 Tess is a library to calculate Voronoi (and Laguerre) tessellations in 3D and analyze their structure.
 The tessellation is calculated as a list of :class:`~tess.Cell` objects, each of which can give information on its volume, centroid, number of faces, surface area, etc. The library is made with packings of spherical particles in mind, possibly with variable sizes.

+This fork fixes the id assignation for each particle.

 voro++
 ~~~~~~